jvsg/PySports/README.md

  you would need to install them through :- sudo pip install <package name>

+ #Installation
+ Right now i'm working on a(crash free) way to install this program.
+So for now run the main.py python main.py

  Note : pynotify won't work in Windows environment.